oWretch/java-migration-copilot-samples/asset-manager/WORKSHOP.md

 You should see the matched predefined prompts for the selected solution are listed.
 Follow instructions to start the migration process.

-1. Select the predefined prompt that best matches the solution, and confirm the prompt to run.
+1. Select the predefined prompt that best matches the solution.
+In the search area, select **OK**.
-1. Review the migration plan with files proposed to be modified.
+1. In the **Formulas** pane, on the left, review the migration plan with files proposed to be modified.
 Disregard files you believe are not necessary to modify.
 For files you want to modify, do the following for each file:
    - Select the file.
 It starts to generate the code changes.
 Wait until the code changes are generated.
    - Review the proposed changes carefully.
-   - Select **Accept** to apply the changes if you agree with them.
+   - In the **Apply Formulas** pane, select the checkmark (the tooltip is **Accept**) to apply the changes if you agree with them.

 Once you complete this step, suggest opening **Source Control** view to revisit the changes, and stage changes if you are satisfied with them.